Skip to content

 What language is Eastern Cherokee?

-Eastern Cherokee is a dialect of Cherokee.
+Eastern Cherokee is a dialect of the Cherokee language.

 Which region is Eastern Cherokee associated with?